wet-boew/wet-boew-api-standards/README.md

 * Web API Design, by Brian Mulloy, Apigee
 * Google Maps multiple language support

-## Response Format ( Hypertext contraint? )
+## Hypertext constraint

-* The HTTP Header "Accept" should be used to negotiate the API version
+* The HTTP Header `accept:` is to be used to negotiate the API version and format:
-   * "Accept: application/vnd.company.myapp.customer-v3+xml"
+   * `Accept: vnd.company.myapp.customer-v3+xml`
-   * "Accept: application/vnd.company.myapp.customer-v3+json"
+   * `Accept: vnd.company.myapp.customer-v3+json`

-### Reverse DNS for Hypertext definition
+### Reverse DNS for Hypertext format

+Pending communication with IANA regarding registration Hypertext definition is defined as follows.

+For GC

 ( must be described.
 Chris Majewski. )